HUGHIII/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+it has router and some middleware built into it

 - [ ] Describe Middleware?

+functions that intercepts data or actions and manipulates it

 - [ ] Describe a Resource?

+data object accessed via crud operations

 - [ ] What can the API return to help clients know if a request was successful?

+response messages

 - [ ] How can we partition our application into sub-applications?

+by dividing our routes into different files/folders relative to their purpose in the data manipulation

 ## Minimum Viable Product